 Photo from: pexels.com

-You don’t need a major budget to promote your event if you do it right.
-Optimizing your marketing with the following techniques will not only get more people to your event but save you money.
+You don’t need a big budget to promote your event if you do it right.
+Optimizing your marketing with the following techniques will not only get more people to your event, it will also save you money.

 Involve your audience

-They are already there, they are excited, they are your main ambassadors!
-Create a special hashtag for your event, promote social media contests for attendees, and give them incentives to live tweet what is happening during the event.
+Utilise the combined social media power of your event attendees.
+For example, you can create a special hashtag for your event, promote social media contests for attendees, and give them incentives to live tweet what is happening during the event.

 Track your results

-An often overlooked aspect in the heat of the moment: Optimize your marketing by setting up tracking links on posts, ads, and every other online communication method you use to promote your event.
-Once you have started promoting, you will have a clear picture of what is working and what not.
-Completely cut out channels that are not bringing results, which will free up some of your budget for more other activities.
+Optimize your marketing by setting up tracking links on posts, ads, and every other online communication method you use to promote your event.
+Once you have started promoting, you will have a clear picture of what is and isn’t working.
+Then you can completely cut out channels that are not bringing results, which will free up some of your budget for more other activities.

-✓ Everything from sign up forms to questionnaires, forms, and flyers can be converted into digital form.
+✓ Use mobiles.
+Everything from sign up forms to questionnaires, forms, and flyers can be converted into digital form.
 Everyone is connected 24/7 to their mobile, so why not send them the info they need straight to their phone?

-✓ Have a robust website, with a landing page designed specifically for your event (easily updatable), upload a PDF to the event website so your attendees can print at home.
-Send out personalized emails and well-designed landing pages as invitations.
+✓ Make the most of your website.
+Design a landing page specifically for your event that’s easily updatable.
+Here you can upload PDFs that your attendees can print at home.
+You can also send out personalized emails and well-designed landing pages as invitations.
 What’s more, you can use a digital ticketing platform which will give your attendees the convenience of being able to check themselves in digitally once they’ve arrived at the event.

 Photo from: pexels.com

-Tim Ferris, one of the most well-known self-improvement personalities in the world, swears by the habit of writing 10 ideas first thing in the morning.
+Tim Ferris, the renowned self-improvement expert, swears by the habit of writing 10 ideas first thing in the morning.
 And if you can’t come up with 10 ideas, come up with 20.